 As we have entered the digital age, other forms of bullying have now emerged.
 One such consequence is the rise of cyber-bullying.
 Now bullying can take place over text message, Facebook, SnapChat, Instagram, Twitter or other social networks.
 Some bullies now video their attacks and post it online.
 Previously, being bullied for a day ended at 3:30 or 5pm when a person left work or school.
 Now it can be a never ending cycle of abuse, where the only obstacle to someone’s ability to inflict pain is dictated by their Wi-Fi signal or their data allowance.

-The impact of being bullied is an endless list of negative outcomes.
-It can take the form of severe mental health issues like depression, bipolar disorder, OCD, paranoia or schizophrenia.
+The impact of being bullied can produce an endless list of negative outcomes.
+It could be a factor in someone developing severe mental health conditions like depression, bipolar disorder, OCD, paranoia or schizophrenia.
 It could also have massive long-term consequences like marriage breakdown, fractured relationships, job loss or suicide.